-- Supplies are limited; students will need to re-use some items.
+- Supplies are limited, students will need to re-use some items.
 Waste will be monitored.
 Students will receive information about items to be re-used during their orientation to the lab. - Supplies cannot be removed from the lab.
 SYRINGES ARE CONTROLLED ITEMS, CONSIDERED TO BE CONTRABAND BY THE STATE OF ILLINOIS.
-Therefore, syringes should NEVER be taken from the lab. - DO NOT instill solution into the mannequins (as in enemas, irrigations, tube feedings, etc.) unless a mannequin part is present within to collect the solution.
-Use only dishwashing solutions or water-soluble lubricant. - Request assistance from the lab supervisor for reservoir needs prior to or at the end of a lab or practice time. - i.e. NG irrigation
+Therefore, syringes should NEVER be taken from the lab. - Please DO NOT instill solution into the mannequins (as in enemas, irrigations, tube feedings, etc.) unless a mannequin part is present within to collect the solution.
+Use only dishwashing solutions or water-soluble lubricant.
+Povidone lodine is not to be used on mannequins. - Request assistance from the lab supervisor for reservoir needs prior to or at the end of a lab or practice time. - i.e. NG irrigation